felix-zenk/tor-quick/README.md

 ===

-`tor-quick` is a simple docker container that sets up a hidden service and forwards traffic to a specified address.
+`tor-quick` is a simple docker container for setting up a hidden service and forwarding traffic to specified addresses.

 A minimal compose stack could look like this: